Origin and stability of generalized Wigner crystallinity in triangular moir\'e systems

-\textit{Finite temperature properties of GWC --} We now proceed to analyze the finite temperature properties of the GWCs.
-We begin by considering the classical model ($t\to 0$, $U\to \infty$ in Eq.\eqref{eq:model_ham}).
-Fig.~\ref{fig:specific_heat_classical_quantum}a shows the specific heat per site $C_v/N$ of the LR and truncated NN classical models for the case of $d/a=10$, computed with classical Monte Carlo.
-We find that despite having the same classical ground state, the $T_c$ of the LR model is a factor of $\approx 3.6$ smaller than that of the NN model, indicating that the long-range tail significantly renormalizes the NN interaction.
+{\bf{Finite temperature properties of GWC}} \\ We now proceed to analyze the finite temperature properties of the GWCs.
+We begin by considering the classical case first ($t = 0$, $U\to \infty$ in Eq.\eqref{eq:model_ham}).
+Fig.~\ref{fig:specific_heat_classical_quantum}a shows the specific heat per site $C_v/N$ \addt{as a function of temperature} for the LR and truncated NN classical models for the case of $d/a=10$ \addt{i.e. model 2, and model 2 with only $V_1 \ne 0$, respectively.
+Calculations were done with classical Metropolis Monte Carlo for $n=1/3$ for a range of system sizes; the $n=2/3$ results are identical due to particle-hole symmetry.
+While finite size effects are naturally expected, we observe that the location of $T_c$ for system sizes as small as $N=27$ sites is broadly consistent with much larger sizes (to within 10\%).} Importantly, we find that despite \addt{both models} having the same classical ground state, the \addt{charge ordering temperature} $T_c$ of the LR model is a factor of $\approx 3.6$ smaller than that of the NN model; indicating that the long-range tail significantly renormalizes the NN interaction. \addt{We will revisit this finding soon and also provide an explanation for it.}

+With \addt{an expectation of the classical melting} behavior in place, we now consider a quantum mechanical finite-temperature study of the Hamiltonian in Eq. \ref{eq:model_ham} \addt{, specifically for model 1 and 3 in Table~\ref{table:moiré_parameters}, using ED (full diagonalization) and the finite temperature Lanczos method (FTLM)~\cite{Jaklic_Prelovsek, Prelovsek_Bonca}, see the Methods section}. \addt{Since spin has an important role to play in the quantum simulations, we have also shown results for the $n=5/3$ case; this density is a spinful particle-hole partner of the $n=1/3$ case, its Hamiltonian is equivalent to that of $n=1/3$, but with $t \rightarrow -t$.}

-With a classical expectation of the melting behavior in place, we now consider a quantum mechanical finite-temperature study of the Hamiltonian in Eq. \ref{eq:model_ham}.
-While some quantitative differences are to expected due to finite size effects, the location of $T_c$ for system sizes as small as $N=27$ sites is broadly consistent with much larger sizes (to within 10\%).
-Given that meaningful conclusions and trends can be drawn from small clusters, we compute the quantum mechanical specific heat for the $N=18$ system (see Appendix~\ref{sec:app_C} for cluster shape and symmetries used).
-For consistency, we also consider (using the same numerical procedure) the ``classical" case with $t=0$ but with otherwise identical parameters, i.e., $U$ large but finite.
-Our results are shown in Fig.~\ref{fig:specific_heat_classical_quantum}b,c on a log temperature scale for the LR and NN models, respectively.
-The NN interaction strength is in the ballpark of that studied in Ref.~\cite{Motruk_2023} where $\epsilon$ was chosen to be $10$, but the model was truncated to NN interactions.
+Given that meaningful conclusions and trends can be drawn from small clusters, we compute the quantum mechanical specific heat for the $N=18$ system (see \addt{Supplementary Note 3} for cluster shape and symmetries used \addt{and Supplementary Note 4 for simulations on more sizes}).
+We also consider (using the same \addt{ED} procedure) the ``classical" case with $t=0$ but with otherwise identical parameters, i.e., $U$ large but finite.
+Our results are shown in Fig.~\ref{fig:specific_heat_classical_quantum}b,c on a log temperature scale for the LR \addt{(model 3)} and NN \addt{(model 1)} case, respectively.
+The NN interaction strength \addt{in model 1} is in the ballpark of that studied in ref.~\cite{Motruk_2023} where $\epsilon$ was chosen to be $10$.